p-lr/TrekMe/UserGuide.md

   ```
   There must be as many levels as there are subfolders in the "output" folder.
 You may
   have to add or remove some levels in the example json file.
 Be careful not to alter
-  the file consistency or the map won't show up in TrekAdvisor.
+  the file consistency or the map won't show up in TrekMe.
   Specify the correct values for the `tile_size` for each level.

 2. Specify the size of the map.
 For example :